Jonayb/SADCWEB-SOBA/README.md

 - Visual Studio 2017: https://visualstudio.microsoft.com/vs/older-downloads/

 ### Google Colab
+Google Colab is needed for creating word embeddings and fine-tuning language models.
+A local runtime is adivsed for creating word-embeddings, as Google's TPU's are slow.
+When you don't have a GPU on your device, use a hosted runtime with Google's GPU's (recommended for fine-tuning language models).
-- In anaconda, create a new environment using Python 3.5.
-Note: newest version of Python does not support older TensorFlow versions.
+- In anaconda, create a new environment using Python 3.5. _Note: newest version of Python does not support older TensorFlow versions.
+Python 3.5 is highly recommended._
+-

 ## Evaluation
 The evaluation code is mainly based on